pyvista/pyvista/README.rst

 integrated visualizations of large datasets in an intuitive, Pythonic manner.
 Here are a few open-source projects that leverage PyVista:

+* itkwidgets_: Interactive Jupyter widgets to visualize images, point sets, and meshes in 2D and 3D.
+Supports all PyVista mesh types.
 * pyansys_: Pythonic interface to ANSYS result, full, and archive files
 * PVGeo_: Python package of VTK-based algorithms to analyze geoscientific data and models.
 PyVista is used to make the inputs and outputs of PVGeo's algorithms more accessible.
 * omfvista_: 3D visualization for the Open Mining Format (omf).
 PyVista provides the foundation for this library's visualization.